Diyi2020/Diyi2020.github.io/_pages/about.md

 3. __ML for Electronic Structure__: DFT and ab initio methods with Machine Learning

 Looking for applied math postdoc positions starting Fall 2025.
 Main targets are problems related to numerical analysis, machine Learning, quantum many body for materials and quantum algorithms.

-Also interested in Mathematical Physics related topics: multi-scale analysis, stochastic analysis and spectral theory.
+Also interested in Mathematical Physics related topics.